Linkurious/ogma-linkurious-parser/README.md

 > To learn more about Ogma check our [official documentation](https://doc.linkurio.us/ogma/latest/).

 ## Licensing
-The Ogma-Linkurious helper is licensed under the Apache License, Version 2.0.
+The Ogma-Linkurious parser is licensed under the Apache License, Version 2.0.
 See [LICENSE](/LICENSE) for the full license text.